peterh32/jquery.fixMe.js/README.md

        iframe.contentWindow.postMessage({'y': y}, '*');
    });
    ```
+This assumes the top-level page is the one that's scrolling.

 The postMessage should consist of the object {'y': some number of pixels }, and of course the initialization `$('.my_element').fixMe();` needs to run in the iframe, not the top window.